 Intangible assets include purchased patents which are recorded based on the cost to acquire them.
 These assets are amortized over their remaining estimated useful lives, which are periodically evaluated for reasonableness.
 The Company's intangible assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 In assessing the recoverability of the Company's intangible assets, the Company must make estimates and assumptions regarding future cash flows and other factors to determine the fair value of the respective assets.
-These estimates are made at a specific point in time, based on relevant information.
+These estimates and assumptions could have a significant impact on whether an impairment charge is recognized and also the magnitude of any such charge.
+Fair value estimates are made at a specific point in time, based on relevant information.
 These estimates are subjective in nature and involve uncertainties and matters of significant judgments and therefore cannot be determined with precision.
 Changes in assumptions could significantly affect the estimates.
 If these estimates or material related assumptions change in the future, the Company may be required to record impairment charges related to its intangible assets.